0verdoz/11012578-DCIT205/README.md

 ### 2. Improved Bug Identification Across Platforms:
 Beyond the confines of the Visual Studio Code platform, React proved invaluable in honing my bug identification skills.
 While VS Code offers real-time alerts for potential issues, working with React expanded my ability to identify and troubleshoot bugs in diverse environments.
 This broader perspective on debugging has not only increased the robustness of my projects but has also strengthened my overall proficiency as a developer.

-### 2. Improved Bug Identification Across Platforms:
-Beyond the confines of the Visual Studio Code platform, React proved invaluable in honing my bug identification skills.
-While VS Code offers real-time alerts for potential issues, working with React expanded my ability to identify and troubleshoot bugs in diverse environments.
-This broader perspective on debugging has not only increased the robustness of my projects but has also strengthened my overall proficiency as a developer.